Skip to Main Content

 • Ask about discounts: Even something as simple as installing a doorbell camera may get you a discount from your insurer.
 Review your carrier's discount list regularly to check for additional savings opportunities.

 • Be deliberate about future claims: A home insurance claim will almost always raise your rate.
 Naturally, it makes more sense to file a claim with your insurance provider for larger repairs like a roof damaged by severe weather.
-However, if the repair costs are close to or lower than your deductible, you may save more money in the long run by paying out of pocket instead of going through the claims process.
+However, if the repair costs are close to your deductible amount, you may save more money in the long run by paying out of pocket instead of going through the claims process.

 • Raise your deductible: While not generally advisable for policyholders with limited savings, raising your deductible can result in a lower premium.
 A higher deductible does mean you assume a larger financial responsibility after a covered claim, but will usually yield a cheaper rate.